frontenddogma/web-development-glossary/manuscript/a.md

 : A performance metric for the success of an Internet product such as a social networking service, online game, or mobile app.
 It measures how many users visit or interact with the product or service over a given interval.
 This metric is commonly assessed per month as monthly active users (MAU), per week as weekly active users (WAU), or per day as daily active users (DAU).&nbsp;[†](#w-active-users)

 Adaptive
-: An aspect of or synonym for Agile development.
+: An aspect of or synonym for agile development.

 Adaptive loading
 : The loading of web resources depending on the connection type and speed.